robin-vjc/robin-vjc.github.io/_posts/2017-12-5-approximate-solutions-to-milps.md

 ---
 title: "Approximate Solutions to Structured MILPs using Lagrangian Duality"
-excerpt: "Brief tutorial on how to get approximate solutions to structured MILPs using Lagrangian Duality."
+excerpt: "Brief tutorial on how to get approximate solutions to structured MILPs using Lagrangian Duality / Lagrangian Relaxation."
 mathjax: true
 ---